-With the budget airlines constantly changing the size and weight allowances of the checked in and carry on bags, you will have to pack your bags carefully to avoid paying an extra fee at the airport.
+With the budget airlines constantly changing the size and weight allowances of the checked in and carry on bags.
+You will have to pack your bags carefully (check bag policy) to avoid paying an extra fee at the airport.
+Remember, travel light!

 The first step is to carefully check your airline`s bag policy.
 If you decide to have a checked in bag, make sure you stay within the size and weight allowances.
 However if you are travelling somewhere in Europe and want to avoid paying extra money, you can (with most airlines) travel with only a small carry on bag.

 Wear your bulkiest clothes and shoes when travelling and the rest of your clothes will easily fit into a carry on bag.
-Take some quick dry clothes that you can easily rinse in the evenings if necessary, make sure you take a waterproof jacket and a warm fleece or jumper.
+Take some quick dry clothes that you can easily rinse in the evenings if necessary.
+Make sure you take a waterproof jacket and a warm fleece or jumper as well.
 For a week long holiday I usually only take the following items: